The return of the Cruise missile. The BMW K1300s Motorsport limited edition Motorcycle review.

 Anytime there is a road trip or even a weekend ride that affords a decent distance, space and speed - the BMW k1300s is my weapon of choice.
 Fast, stable and comfortable.

 Impressively engineered, wickedly fast and equally comfortable.
-There are not many bikes this big that look as cool -the Big K looks like a big supersport rather than a gre-nomad touring sled.
+There are not many bikes this big that look as cool -the Big K looks like a big supersport rather than a grey nomad touring mobile.

 It may not be the best bike for everyday use; it remains one of my all-time favourite motorcycles.